 Raising kids is a serious responsibility, but it doesn’t have to always be stressful.
 You can find fun and joy in daily parenting duties.
-Being a parent can be incredibly rewarding and fun!
-Being a parent can be incredibly rewarding!
-Having children is a journey that takes dedication, creativity and commitment.
+Being a parent can be incredibly rewarding and fun! \Having children is a journey that takes dedication, creativity and commitment.
 You can make it fun too - let’s talk about activities you’ll all enjoy together!

 Eat meals together